AndrewWalsh/react-persist-store/README.md

 A persistent storage abstraction for React backed by TypeScript.

-**Killer Features**
+**Features**

 - Store and persist data to browser storage by default
-- Strongly typed TypeScript inference of underlying types
+- Declare default values and all types will be inferred automatically
-- Simple interface - declare default values and go
+- Share state across multiple components with a functional approach to store creation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>